Local Focus, Global VisionLocal Focus, Global Vision

 Vice president Maria Romanelli describes TeamWorks as "an active player in the international licensing sector, TV distribution and co-production, offering the services of a specialized team delivering operational answers to partners fostering both synergies and co-marketing plans between licensees and retailers."

-While Romanelli happily acknowledges that, "our commercial strategy is particularly aggressive and we already have several important international brands in our portfolio," she is also keen to stress that, "we are very careful in our selection of partners, we are not in the market of
+While Romanelli happily acknowledges that, "our commercial strategy is particularly aggressive and we already have several important international brands in our portfolio," she is also keen to stress that, "we are very careful in our selection of partners, we are not in the market of taking on any new partner just for the sake of expanding our catalog.
+When assessing a potential partner," reveals Romanelli, "the first thing we look for is the property itself.
+There are a great many properties out there and we have to be sure that this will work for Italy and any other markets for which we are taking on the representation.
+Additionally, we have to assess the property in relation to our existing portfolio to make sure that there is little, if any, overlap with existing properties and brands."

 The company is also able to be flexible in the way it works, and, as an example of this, Romanelli points to Breakthrough's Atomic Betty.
 "We normally only represent them for television distribution, but when we sold Atomic Betty to RAI we then also took on all other rights, including video and licensing," she explains.